Data Protection Statement of Hacker-Pschorr Bräu GmbH

 d) Do you agree to our cookies?

-We offer some online features that are designed to make your visit to our site as pleasant as possible.
-These only work with the help of cookies.
-If you continue to browse on our site, you agree to the use of these cookies.
-You can withdraw your consent at any time.
+We offer some online features that are to make your visit to our website as comfortable as possible.
+They only work using cookies, however.
+If you continue to navigate on our page, you agree to the use of such cookies.
+You can revoke your consent at any time.

-You can set your browser so that the storage of cookies is only accepted if you agree to this.
-If you do not want to accept the cookies of our service providers and partners, you can change your browser setting to "Block third-party cookies".
+In your browser, you can set that storage of cookies is only accepted if you consent to it.
+If you do not want to accept the cookies of our service providers and partners, you can choose the settings in your browser "Block cookies of third-party providers".

 a) Google Analytics